Villy-P/TS-Chess/README.md

 If he has, return `false`, otherwise set the white king as having moved.
 Then return `true`.

-The black king code is the same, however inversed, so I won't go over it.
+The black king code is the same, however inverted, so I won't go over it.

 ### The Piece file